A very Happy New Year to all our readers around the world.

 London Stansted will gain a direct link to Dubai and Emirates’ expansive network as it launches a direct daily flight from Friday 8 June 2018.

-Primera Air will launch daily direct flights to New York Newark from Thursday 19 April 2018 and four times weekly flights to Boston from Saturday 19 May 2018.
+Primera Air will launch daily direct flights to New York Newark from Thursday 19 April 2018, four times weekly flights to Boston from Friday 18 May 2018, three times weekly flights to Toronto Pearson from Saturday 19 May 2018, and four times weekly flights to Washington Dulles from Wednesday 22 August 2018.

 London Heathrow – Short-Haul